 The challenges and commitments contained in these major conferences and summits are interrelated and call for integrated solutions.
 To address them effectively, a new approach is needed.
-Sustainable development recognizes that eradicating poverty in all its forms and dimensions, combatting inequality, preserving the planet and creating sustained, inclusive and sustainable economic growth are linked to each other and are interdependent.
+Sustainable development recognizes that eradicating poverty in all its forms and dimensions, combatting inequality within and among countries, preserving the planet and creating sustained, inclusive and sustainable economic growth are linked to each other and are interdependent.

 Our world today

 We are meeting at a time of immense challenges to sustainable development.
 Billions of our citizens continue to live in poverty and are denied a life of dignity.
-There are rising inequalities within and between states.
+There are rising inequalities within and among countries.
 There are enormous disparities of opportunity, wealth and power.
+Gender inequality remains a key challenge.
 Unemployment, particularly youth unemployment, is a major concern.
-Global health threats, natural disasters, spiralling conflict, violent extremism, humanitarian crises and forced displacement of persons threaten to reverse much of the development progress made in recent decades.
-Natural resource depletion and adverse impacts of environmental degradation, including desertification, drought, land degradation and ocean acidification, add to and exacerbate the list of challenges which humanity faces.
-Climate change is one of the greatest challenges of our time and its negative impacts undermine the ability of all countries to achieve sustainable development.
-The survival of many societies, and of the biological support systems of the planet, are at risk.
+Global health threats, more frequent and intense natural disasters, spiralling conflict, violent extremism, terrorism and related humanitarian crises and forced displacement of people threaten to reverse much of the development progress made in recent decades.
+Natural resource depletion and adverse impacts of environmental degradation, including desertification, drought, land degradation, freshwater scarcity and ocean acidification, add to and exacerbate the list of challenges which humanity faces.
+Climate change is one of the greatest challenges of our time and its adverse

+impacts undermine the ability of all countries to achieve sustainable development.
+The survival of many societies, and of the biological support systems of the planet, is at risk.

 It is also, however, a time of immense opportunity.
 Significant progress has been made in meeting many development challenges.
 Within the past generation, hundreds of millions of people have emerged from extreme poverty.
 Access to education has greatly increased for both boys and girls.
 The spread of ICT and global interconnectedness has great potential to accelerate human progress, to bridge the digital divide and to develop knowledge societies, as does scientific and technological innovation across areas as diverse as medicine and energy.

 Almost fifteen years ago, the Millennium Development Goals were agreed.
 These provided an important framework for development and significant progress has been made in a number of areas.
 But the progress has been uneven, particularly in Africa, least developed countries, landlocked developing countries, and small island developing States, and some of the MDGs remain off-track, in particular those related to maternal, newborn and child health and to reproductive health.
-We recommit ourselves to the full realization of all the MDGs, including the off-track MDGs, in particular by providing focussed and scaled-up assistance to least developed countries.
+We recommit ourselves to the full realization of all the MDGs, including the off-track MDGs, in particular by providing focussed and scaled-up assistance to least developed countries and other countries in special situations, in line with relevant support programmes.
 The new Agenda builds on the Millennium Development Goals and seeks to complete what these did not achieve, particularly in reaching the most vulnerable.

 In its scope, however, the framework we are announcing today goes far beyond the MDGs.
 Alongside continuing development priorities such as poverty eradication, health, education and food security and nutrition, it sets out a wide range of economic, social and environmental objectives.
 It also promises more peaceful and inclusive societies.
 It also, crucially, defines means of implementation.
 Reflecting the integrated approach that we have decided on, there are deep interconnections and many cross-cutting elements across the new Goals and targets.